The Result Pattern in .NET

 public static Error NotFound =>

-new("NotFound", "The requested user was not found.");
+new("NOT_FOUND", "The requested user was not found.");

 public static Error ProfileUpdateFailed =>

-new("ProfileUpdateFailed", "Failed to update user profile.
+new("PROFILE_UPDATE_FAILED", "Failed to update user profile.
 Please try again later.");

 }